SLPVH/slp-rewards/README.md

 For our hackathon we built an e-commerce demo website that demonstrates how a merchant could use SLP tokens as a customer loyalty rewards program.

-Our demo allows visitors to purchase merchandise from the website and be rewarded with the merchants token during checkout.
+Our demo allows visitors to purchase merchandise from the website and be rewarded with the merchants loyalty token during checkout.
 A returning customer can come back to the demo website to spend the token.

 ## Set Up & Installation: